 I should begin by praising the team, which demonstrated passion befitting the event.
 They ran counts.
 They executed sacrifice bunts.
 They never succumbed to the inherent pressure of playing at Wrigley Field.

 My friend, who played at Wrigley as a youngster, will never forget a single moment.
 He went 0-for-3 that day, though, with some combination of groundouts and strikeouts.
 The Wildcats, on Saturday night, showed the poise necessary to win on the big stage.

 "I don't know if it gets any better than what I just saw in the last few hours," Paul Stevens told the media (which does not include me in this sport).
 "I was absolutely mesmerized, and I know our guys were."

 They, in fact, dominated a better team behind the pitching of an MLB manager's kid.
 PR doesn't get any better than this: Luke Farrell, son of Boston Red Sox skipper John, pitched one of the craftiest college games you'll see.
 The Michigan players–clearly itching to hit home runs–got under just about everything.
 He wound up with a 90-pitch complete game three-hitter in the 6-0 win.

 Perhaps the temperature dipped below freezing.
 It felt like it.
 But so many showed up.
 Announced attendance was a not-bad 4,197.

 Several members of the basketball and football teams arrived to support fellow student-athletes.
 The alumni fan-base, from my perspective, was especially energized.
 Michigan fans, heckling as always, were quieted with chants of "Scoreboard."

-When they responded by asking about football, one NU fan joked: “We didn’t even play you in football.
+When they responded by asking about football, one NU fan joked: "We didn't even play you in football.
 I blacked out in the second half.
-It never happened.”
-Tonight, no one could slow the Wildcats faithful down.
+It never happened."
+No one could slow the Wildcats faithful down.